-It involves our thoughts, behaviour and actions that help us work towards finding solutions to those traumatic and difficult experiences.
-Individually some of us find it harder to have resilience.
-Our upbringing has a lot to do with it.
-A good example of resilience is the September 2001 terrorist attacks.
-When we need to draw on resilience it’s there, we find a way through.
+It involves our perceptions and a thought process that will help us work towards finding solutions to any traumatic and difficult experiences.
+Our upbringing has a lot to do with how resilient we are.

-It is easier to be resilient when we have a supportive network around us, either through family or friends, so long as they make good role models and offer reassurance and encouragement.
+When we need to draw on resilience, we find a way through.
+It is easier to be resilient when we have a supportive network around us, as long as they make good role models and offer reassurance and encouragement.

-The following factors for resilience may also help:
+The following factors may also help: